Steven Hyman: Career

 In 1989 Hyman was appointed an assistant professor of psychiatry at Harvard.
 In 1993 he became an associate professor.
 He was also director of research in the department of psychiatry at Massachusetts General Hospital from 1992 to 1996 and served as the inaugural faculty director of Harvard’s Interfaculty Initiative in Mind/Brain/Behavior from 1994 to 1996.

 Hyman left Harvard to become the director of the National Institute of Mental Health (NIMH) from 1996 to 2001.
 Part of the National Institutes of Health (NIH), a group of agencies that fund and perform biomedical research, NIMH supports neuroscience and the knowledge needed to understand, diagnose, and treat brain disorders.

-Hyman returned to Harvard University as Provost from December 2001 to June 2011.
+Hyman returned to Harvard as Provost from December 2001 to June 2011.
 As Provost, he was instrumental in the development of a number of interdisciplinary initiatives both within and between institutions.
 In 2009 he initiated an extensive process of reform of the Harvard libraries, and he paved the way for the creation of an open access mandate at Harvard.
 He was also involved in the development of Conflict of Interest guidelines to be applied across the entire institution.

 Having stepped down as Provost, Hyman returned to research as the Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology in July 2011.
 As of February 15, 2012, he succeeded Edward Scolnick as director of the Broad Institute of MIT and Harvard’s Stanley Center for Psychiatric Research.

 In 2000 Hyman became a member of the Institute of Medicine (IOM), which became the National Academy of Medicine as of 2015.
 He has served on its Board of Health Science Policy, spent two terms on its Governing Council (2012-2018), and represented the Governing Council as member to the Governing Board of the National Research Council (2016-2019).
 From 2012-2018 Hyman chaired the US National Academies' Forum on Neuroscience and Nervous System Disorders.

 Hyman is a Fellow of the American College of Neuropsychopharmacology a Fellow of the American Academy of Arts and Sciences (2004), a Fellow of the American Association for the Advancement of Science (2011), and a Distinguished Life Fellow of the American Psychiatric Association.

 From 2003–2017 Hyman was the editor of the Annual Review of Neuroscience.
 He serves on the Board of Directors of Annual Reviews.
 He is a founding member of the International Neuroethics Society, serving as its first President (2008–2014), Hyman also served as president of the Society for Neuroscience (2014–2015) and president of the American College of Neuropsychopharmacology (2018).